We realise the importance of preparing our children for the world in which we live today.

 Our pupils are given opportunities in PSHE lessons and assemblies to develop confidence, self-motivation and an understanding of their rights and responsibilities within our diverse society.

 We teach PSHE in a variety of ways: as a discrete subject, via assemblies and through other subjects such as Forest School, RE, History, Geography, Literacy, Maths and Science, as well as through outdoor educational visits, community work and activities.

 We hold annual events such as elections, Anti-Bullying week, celebrations of other faiths, Crucial Crew, Language Days, Emotional Health week, E-Safety weeks and Careers Day in order to extra support PSHE in school.

 We utilise Toot Toot which enables pupils to report online any concerns they have and we have Toot Toot Ambassadors who are trained to help other pupils and reinforce the anti- bullying message.
-We have Play Buddies, School Councillors, Eco Warriors and Community ambassadors who are active in school.
+We have Play Buddies, School Councillors, Eco Warriors, Rota Kids, E-Safety Ambassadors and Community Ambassadors who are active in school.

 We have dedicated support alongside class teaching to support emotional health and self-esteem.
-We have A Quiet Place in school, massage, utilise guided visualisations, meditation and mindfulness to support pupils.
-We also have support form external agencies and psychotherapists who work within school.
+We have the Zen Den in school, we provide massage, utilise guided visualisations, meditation and mindfulness to support pupils.
+Throughout the year children have access to our Fred programme which supports well being, develops resilience, confidence and encourages team building.
+Commando Joes is another programme that takes place in school this develops confidence, self esteem, problem solving and team building.
+We have support from external agencies and psychotherapists who work within school.
 Designated members of staff provide day to day support for pupils.
 Children and parents are happy to seek support and advice from staff when needed.

 Our aim is to equip our children with the skills and emotional tools to embrace the 'Real World' outside of our school, making positive choices especially when faced with difficult ones!